SusanElizabeth/alexa-fayetteville-tennessee-guide/README.md

         Everything else can stay as-is for now in the Developer Portal.

 2. Open the source file for your Lambda function, index.js, in an editor of your choice.
 This is in the src directory of the repository you downloaded earlier.
-You will see on line 9 the location variable, which is currently set to "Seattle."
+You will see on line 9 the location variable, which is currently set to "Fayetteville."
 You will want to replace this with the name of the location you're using for your skill.
 This name is used in many of the messages that Alexa will respond with, so you will only need to replace it in this one location.

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/city-guide/location-variable._TTH_.png)